WE ACKNOWLEDGE OURSELVES.

 Through legal and policy advocacy, we trace Australia’s constitutional development, identify systemic obstacles, and make a rights-based case for recognition and self-determination within the Commonwealth.

-Under Article 1 of the International Covenant on Civil and Political Rights, to which the Commonwealth of Australia is a signatory, all peoples possess the right to self-determination.
-This right does not originate from the state but from peoplehood itself.
-The Australish, being a historic ethnocultural people formed on this soil, therefore assert their right to representation and cultural continuity under this principle.
+Under Article 1 of the International Covenant on Civil and Political Rights, to which the Commonwealth of Australia is a signatory, all peoples possess the right of self-determination.
+This right does not originate from government but from peoplehood itself: it belongs to every distinct people by virtue of their existence.
+Under Article 27 of the same Covenant, minorities are likewise guaranteed the right to preserve their culture, language, and continuity within the states they inhabit.

-Australia may have one citizenship, but it does not follow that it has only one people.
+Furthermore, Australia may have one citizenship, but it does not follow that it has only one people.
 As seen in Canada, South Africa, or the United Kingdom, a single state can lawfully contain multiple historic peoples, all sharing citizenship while maintaining distinct inherited identities.
 “Australian” is a civic category — a multicultural legal status open to any person granted citizenship, regardless of ancestry or culture.
 A person may hold Australian citizenship while possessing only the language, customs, and identity of their ethnic people, and this does not affect how "Australian" they are.
 By contrast, “Australish” is not a civic status but an ethnocultural one, inherited through descent from the founding settler population.
 If every Australish citizen were removed from Australia, and the population that remained still held Australian citizenship, the country would be just as Australian as it ever was.
 This illustrates how “Australian” is a civic identity, while “Australish” names an ethnocultural people — one whose existence is not guaranteed simply by the maintenance of the state.

 The Australish people — as with any people — cannot be represented until they are recognised in law.
 If no formal body exists, then legally the Australish people do not exist — and what does not exist cannot be represented.
 Without legal recognition, their interests cannot be heard, and without representation, their decline proceeds without objection or record until culminating in erasure.
 Recognition grants standing — the status required to be considered in law, to enter public record, to petition formally, and to secure priority in decisions that distribute power and resources.
 Without standing, a people will be excluded entirely from consideration in every institutional decision — which is the current state of affairs.